UlfTroppens/hpc-examples/README.md

 # hpc-examples
 Small examples related to HPC

-Most of the examples are documented as Jupyter Notebook.
+Some of the examples are documented as Jupyter Notebook.
 In general GitHub renders Jupyter Notebooks nicely, but sometimes there is a temporary issue with that function.
 In such situtations you can copy the notebook's URL to [nbviewer](https://nbviewer.jupyter.org/) to render it properly.